-Individual GPS awards are based upon individual contribution, overall Group financial results and an assessment of the individual's contribution, performance, behaviours and development over the past calendar year.
-The Group's total risk-adjusted GPS outcome is determined by the Remuneration Committee annually, modified for:
+Individual GPS awards are based upon overall Group financial results and an assessment of the individual's contribution, performance, behaviours and development over the past calendar year.

-- Group balanced scorecard performance - Collective and discretionary adjustments to reflect risk matters and / or other factors.
+The Group's total risk-adjusted GPS outcome is determined by the Remuneration Committee annually, taking into account the Group balanced scorecard outcome and modified for collective and discretionary adjustments to reflect risk matters and/ or other factors.